Hatr3dWriter/Hatr3dWriter/README.md

 <div align="center"> <p> Haii this is Nhara/Eleonore well maybe you seen me on the bakery (mostly)— and rarely outside.
 Just use She/it pronounce ( ˊᵕˋ ; ).</p>

-<p> Before you interact!
- 1. I'm a minor and don't get 2 weird.
-2. Cant say im nice i just done it.

 <p> I don't have any dni, anyone can interact w i dont mind at all except p3do. feel free to stop talking talking w me.<p>

 ## <div align="center"> More info!!